Craigharrison79/MS2-Quiz-Game/README.md

 - Returning players
     - To challenge even after playing the game a few times.
     - To improve his/her scores on the leaderboard.
-    - To education themself to the country flags.
+    - To educate themselfs to the country flags.

 ## Scope